-Performance Assurance Parties (PAPs) can be audited as part of the BSC Audit, Technical Assurance of Performance Assurance Parties, or ad hoc audits.
-This page concentrates on the BSC Audit.
+Performance Assurance Parties (PAPs) can be audited as part of the BSC Audit, Technical Assurance of Performance Assurance Parties (TAPAP), Technical Assurance of Metering (TAM), or ad hoc audits.

 The BSC Audit

 The BSC Audit is a key detective technique in ELEXON’s Performance Assurance Framework.